ShrutiNic/Sampark-Final-Testing/README.md

-test.py --> test code of barcode
-CAN_data.py --> Has code for all CAN messages.
+test.py --> final code with Qc ,operator and CAN data fectching working CAN_data.py --> Has code for all CAN messages.